pynucastro/pynucastro/README.md

 * return a polynomial fit to a rate in a given interval

-* create a RateCollection that can write the entire RHS of a network

 * draw a diagram of the nuclei in a RateCollection along with arrows indicating the flows